saucelabs/sauce-school/codelabs/Drafts/Module5_SeleniumPython.md

 Negative
 : **Create Environment Variables for Sauce Labs –** The first thing you should do when creating a test is set up environment variables on your local machine in the (.zshrc or .bash profile) for your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`.
 It is important to save your Sauce username and access key as environment variables, instead of coding them into your test, so that when you share your tests or upload them to Github, your private access keys aren’t shared.
 It will also make transitioning to a continuous integration pipeline easier, since they will use the same environment variables.
 Watch [this video](https://drive.google.com/file/d/1qezKtvBpn94bBTJgbAd2MSx4ByNx7oaz/view?usp=sharing) to learn how to set up environment variables with your Sauce Labs credentials on a Mac, or view the [instructions for Windows](https://docs.google.com/document/d/1Cb27j6hgau5JHmAxGHPihd3V4Og3autPCei82_m1Ae8/edit?usp=sharing).

-You can copy the command that you will find at the bottom of the **Tunnels** page, and paste this into your terminal as well, instead of typing what is above.
-Once you paste, append the command line with `-i <Sauce tunnel name>`:.
+You can copy the command that you will find at the bottom of the **Tunnels** page, and paste this into your terminal as well, instead of typing what is above. take note of what is after the `i` flag as you will need to add this in your code `-i <Sauce tunnel name>`:.
 In this example, I’ve called mine `linds-proxy-tunnel.`

 <img src="assets/5.03D.png" alt="Command to run tunnel" width="750"/>